Ruffles and flourishes: United States

 U.S. ruffles are played on drums, and flourishes are played on bugles.
 The president of the United States receives four ruffles and flourishes before "Hail to the Chief" and the vice president of the United States receives four ruffles and flourishes before "Hail, Columbia".
 In the U.S., four ruffles and flourishes is the maximum number played.
 Four ruffles and flourishes are played before national anthems, whether of the U.S. or foreign countries.
-General officers and admirals receive ruffles and floruishes equal to the number of stars they have, and then "General's March" or "Admiral's March" is played.
+General officers and admirals receive ruffles and flourishes equal to the number of stars they have, and then "General's March" or "Admiral's March" is played.

 Although roughly equivalent, the United States Navy has a different "Table of Honors" – some civilian officials more, others less; often different musical tunes – and includes in its arsenal of formal Honors one more, which is specific to naval traditions: sideboys, an even number of seamen (in this list eight for guests with quadruple or triple ruffles and flourishes, six for lower ranking dignitaries) posted at the gangway when the dignitary boards or leaves the ship, historically to help (or even hoist) him aboard, currently as a ceremonial sort of guard of honor.

 Vatican City

-Vatican City also uses ruffles and flourishes during the newly-elected pope's first public appearance and follows the abridge version of Inno e Marcia Pontificale and 2-line version of the Italian national anthem and the Inno e Marcia Pontificale is repeated with preceding ruffles and flourishes.
-The newly-elected pope delivers after a thanksgiving address.
+Vatican City also uses ruffles and flourishes during the newly elected pope's first public appearance and follows the abridged version of Inno e Marcia Pontificale and 2-line version of the Italian national anthem and the Inno e Marcia Pontificale is repeated with preceding ruffles and flourishes.
+The newly elected pope delivers after a thanksgiving address.